AlgebraicJulia/Decapodes.jl/docs/src/overview/overview.md

 Below, we provide a Decapode with just a single variable `C` and display it.

 ```@example DEC
-using Catlab
 using Decapodes
 using DiagrammaticEquations
+using Catlab

 Variable = @decapode begin
   C::Form0
-end;
+end

 to_graphviz(Variable)
 ```

 The resulting diagram contains a single node, showing the single variable in this system.
+The arrow into this node represents that `C` is a source term.

+Note that to display these diagrams you will require [Graphviz](https://graphviz.org/).

-We can add a second variable:
+We can add a second variable.

 ```@example DEC
 TwoVariables = @decapode begin
   C::Form0
   dC::Form1
-end;
+end

 to_graphviz(TwoVariables)
 ```

 We can also add a relationship between them.
-In this case, we make an equation which states that `dC` is the derivative of `C`:
+In this case, we make an equation which states that `dC` is the derivative of `C`.

 ```@example DEC
 Equation = @decapode begin